 - Do research on which insurance company is going to meet your needs

-- Call the insurance companies to ask questions.
+- Call your travel advisor and/or the insurance companies to ask questions

-- Be sure that your insurance policy is covering what you want it to cover, which Morrow says should be everything on your trip that is non-refundable.
+- Be sure that your insurance policy covers what you want it to cover, which should be everything on your trip that is non-refundable.

 - Be wary of policies offered by airlines and similar companies.
 Airline policies are limited coverage, and ticket protection is not a comprehensive plan.

 What experiences have you had with travel insurance?
-Do you have additional insights for our readers or a story to share?
+Do you have additional insights for our readers?